|GNED 101: An Introduction to Arts and Sciences|

-You will work together with a field placement co-ordinator to align two unpaid field placements with one of our community partners.
+You will work with a field placement co-ordinator to align two unpaid field placements with one of our community partners.

-Your first-year placement begins in the January semester and your second-year placement runs throughout the academic year.
-Placements are two days per week.
+Your first-year field placement begins in the January semester and your second-year field placement runs throughout the academic year.
+Field placements are two days per week.
 You will have the opportunity to experience a full work week in Semesters 2, 3, and 4.